log0div0/testo/docs/tutorials/09 - macros/README.md

 In Testo-lang a macro basically is a named **action**, **command** or **declaration** block.
 A macro call is also an **action**, **command** or **declaration** (depending on the macro type).
 With macros you can group up similar pieces of code into named blocks, so that your scripts are more streamlined and easier to maintain.
 Macros can take arguments (and default-valued arguments as well) which can be referenced inside the macro body as usual params.

 And of course you can distribute your scripts among different files.
-Script files are then linked with each other with the `include` directive, which we're going to see in action in this guide.
+Script files are then linked with each other with the `include` directive, which we're going to see in action in this tutorial.

 ## What to begin with?